-…Matt is the author of Who Is Israel?, which is basically Anderson’s Marching to Zion in print form.” ~ David Cloud
+Matt is the author of Who Is Israel?, which is basically Anderson’s Marching to Zion in print

+    form.” ~ David Cloud

     An Important Note: David Cloud has zero proof for claiming that Furse is an “Andersonite”.
+Cloud

-Cloud apparently did not read Pastor Furse’s tribute to Dr. Wayne Williams — Pastor H. Wayne Williams was Matt Furse’s pastor in high school, as well as his “sending church” pastor when Matt was later ordained into the ministry.
-It is Pastor Williams’ influence that led Matt Furse to understand the correct, Biblical view of Eschatology (vs. “Dispensationalism”) — But instead, David Cloud arrives at the erroneous conclusion that Furse is an “Andersonite” simply because Matt appeared in the M2Z documentary.
+    apparently did not read Pastor Furse’s dedication to Dr. Wayne Williams — Pastor H. Wayne Williams

+    was Matt Furse’s pastor in high school, as well as his “sending church” pastor when Matt was later

+    ordained into the ministry.
+It is Pastor Williams’ influence that led Matt Furse to understand the

+    correct, Biblical view of Eschatology (vs. “Dispensationalism”) — But instead, David Cloud arrives

+    at the erroneous conclusion that Furse is an “Andersonite” — simply because Matt appeared in the M2Z

+    documentary.
 Yet, never once has Cloud contacted or questioned Furse about any of this.
+(This is

-(This is shoddy & deceptive “reporting” to say the least!)
-As an “independent” Bible-believer, one must do their own research, rather than lazily letting other men (like Cloud) do it for them!
+    shoddy & deceptive “reporting” to say the least!)
+As an “independent” Bible-believer, one must do

+    their own research, rather than lazily letting other men (like Cloud) do it for them!

-(Pastor Williams holds an “earned doctorate” for his 101 Thesis, entitled, “God’s Master Plan for the Ages”… however, instead of “Doctor”, he preferred to be called, “Pastor”… He is now “retired”, but still attends church at Liberty Baptist)
+    (Pastor Williams holds an “earned doctorate” for his 101 Thesis, entitled, “God’s Master Plan for

+    the Ages”… however, instead of “Doctor”, he preferred to be called, “Pastor”… He is now “retired”,

+    but still attends church at Liberty Baptist)